 In cases of severe illness or other exceptional circumstances, an extension to the due date of an assessment task may be possible by completing a Request for Consideration one week before the due date of an Assessment Task.
-The completed application must be signed by your class teacher and given to the Head Teacher of the faculty who will submit it to the Head Teacher Pathways for approval.
-A medical certificate will be required in cases of illness.

 Students cannot assume their request will be granted, so they are encouraged to commence work on their assessment tasks upon receipt of them.
 If an extension is not granted, you must submit the task by the due date.
 Unless prior application for an extension has been approved, the late submission of a task will result in zero marks being awarded for the task.